apache/infrastructure-website/content/pages/repository-faq.md

 <h4 id="thirdparty">Can we put third party files in the repositories?<a class="headerlink" href="#thirdparty" title="Permanent link">&para;</a></h4>

 You can with the <em>snapshot</em> repositories, but you cannot with the <em>release</em> repositories.
-When putting third party files in the <em>snapshot</em> repositories, please email the repository mailing list to explain what you are doing.
+When putting third party files in the snapshot repositories, please email the repository mailing list to explain what you are doing.
 Ideally, you should upload third party files to the 'central' Maven repository via the <a href="https://maven.apache.org/guides/mini/guide-central-repository-upload.html" target="_blank">Maven upload process</a>.

 <h4 id="revolutioncode">Can I release a research branch to the repositories?<a class="headerlink" href="#revolutioncode" title="Permanent link">&para;</a></h4>